DonMastra/task-manager/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.2.

+This project also has an embedded json-server acting as a DB in the root file "db.json".
+You can run the dummy server with 'npm run server'.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.